 Write your gRPC API service configuration for Endpoints.

-Generate the runtime API configuration for your API and deploy it to Google Service Management.
+Generate the runtime API configuration for your API and deploy it to Service Management.

 Deploy your API server.

 You can find out more about using gRPC with Endpoints in Endpoints for gRPC APIs and the relevant Tutorials.